mileszs/wicked_pdf/README.md

 Wicked PDF uses the shell utility [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) to serve a PDF file to a user from HTML.
 In other words, rather than dealing with a PDF generation DSL of some sort, you simply write an HTML view as you would normally, and let Wicked take care of the hard stuff.

+This sollution (with TmpFile) may (will?) not work, if you're using ruby 1.8.6.
+Use 1.8.7 instead.

 ### Installation

 First, be sure to install [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/).